sixxkilur/UtechPlusUI/README.md

 ## How To D/L and install

-To clone and install this 7D2D mod pack, you'll need [7 Days to Die vA16.2(B7)](http://store.steampowered.com/app/251570/7_Days_to_Die/) and [File archive utility (that supports .zip and or .7z "Recommend Bandizip it's free")](https://www.bandisoft.com/bandizip/) installed on your computer.
+To clone and install this 7D2D mod pack, you'll need [7 Days to Die] vA16.2(B7)(http://store.steampowered.com/app/251570/7_Days_to_Die/) and a File archive utility that supports .zip and or .7z "Recommend [Bandizip] it's free")](https://www.bandisoft.com/bandizip/) installed on your computer.

-Obtain mod pack
+# Obtain mod pack
 ![# Download] (https://github.com/sixxkilur/UtechPlusUI/releases)

 # Extract mod pack to 7D2D main directory